raitechnology/raids/README.md

 index.html web page over and over again using `GET /index.html HTTP/1.1`, so it does not stress the caching system, since there is only one key retrieved, rather it tests the HTTP protocol processing and Redis get value processing.
-The network bandwidth limit of a 109 byte request and 209 byte result is
+The network bandwidth limit of a 109 byte request and 209 byte result (which includes TCP framing) is

     2 ports * 25 Gigabits / 209 bytes result = 30 million/sec